The Self-Directed IRA Secret

 It’s a little known fact that retirement accounts can invest in alternate assets, such as real estate and Bitcoin.
-We’ll let you in on the Self-Directed IRA Secret!
+Now, we’ll let you in on the Self-Directed IRA Secret!

-The Self-Directed IRA is the vehicle that is best known for allowing investors to use IRA funds to buy alternative assets, such as real estate.
-In the last several years, the number of Self-Directed IRA accounts has grown significantly.
-The significant increase in the number of Self-Directed IRAs formed can be largely attributed to the shaky performance of the stock market, the growth of the real estate market, the lack of liquidity in the small business loan market, and the increase in media coverage by the Wall Street Journal, CNBC, The New York Times, Forbes, and some of the other major financial media companies.
-It is not entirely uncommon for a tax or financial advisor to have not heard of Self-Directed IRAs, given the fact that the traditional financial institutions have concealed their benefits due to their focus on selling the more profitable financial products, such as equities, bonds, and mutual funds.
-In the past few years, the movement toward nontraditional investments has picked up steam, specifically real estate and cryptocurrencies in 2017.
+However, the Self-Directed IRA is the best vehicle for investors to use their IRA funds to buy alternative assets, like real estate.
+The number of Self-Directed IRA accounts are growing significantly.
+This can largely be due to the shaky performance of the stock market.
+Not to mention, the growth of the real estate market, the lack of liquidity in the small business loan market, and the increase in media coverage by the Wall Street Journal, CNBC, The New York Times and other major financial media companies.

-Why Use a Self-Directed IRA to Make Alternative Asset Investments?
+Why Use a Self-Directed IRA to Make Alternative Investments?

 The Self-Directed IRA LLC Solution